AFF Youth Gala

 Pink Carpet.

-A special night for young filmmakers and families of the shortlisted films from the AFF Youth Filmmaking Competition.
+A special night for young filmmakers and families of the nominated films from the AFF Youth Filmmaking Competition.

 Runtime